Skip to content

 If you or a loved one needs treatment for a gastrointestinal disease, ask your primary care doctor about seeing a specialist in gastroenterology or colorectal surgery.
 This specialist should have experience in the diagnosis and full range of treatments for your specific condition.
 Ask for a referral to a hospital with a multidisciplinary treatment team.

-Also, get the names of several doctors and hospitals that offer the newest, most effective treatments as well as clinical trials that compare the latest drugs with experimental drugs, which may provide even better results.
+Also, get the names of several doctors and hospitals that offer effective treatments as well as clinical trials that compare current drugs with new drugs, which may provide even better results.